Ed13S/Message-Encryptor/README.md

 4. Vault Management (Admin Only)
 The red area at the bottom is for high-level file management.

-Viewing Burned Pads: Type admin (or your chosen password) into the Master Password box and click VIEW BURNED.
+Viewing Burned Pads: Type "admin" into the Master Password box and click VIEW BURNED.
 A list of used pads will appear.

 Restoration: If you accidentally burned a pad, click RESTORE next to the filename in the burned list to move it back to the active section.